asbudhkar/xai-pathology-eval/README.md

 ### 7. Hugging Face Access for UNI2-h and Virchow

-The pretrained `uni` and `virchow` backbones are loaded from Hugging Face through `timm`.
+The pretrained `UNI-2h` and `Virchow` backbones are loaded from Hugging Face through `timm`.
 To use `pretrained=True`, you may need approved access to the corresponding model repositories and a valid Hugging Face token.

 Set one of these environment variables before running training or evaluation with pretrained ViT backbones: